 Real Mainers on How to Make a Living, Buy a Home, Find Purpose, Love the Winter, Meet a Soulmate, Raise Brave Kids, and Put Down Roots in Maine.

 How do you do it?
 It’s a question we get a lot from our out-of-state readers, folks who dream of making a home in Maine but are worried about the weather or the job market, about adapting to a rural community or finding the right school for the kids.
 And, as our in-state readers will testify, there are indeed obstacles to living in this place we love.
 But they’re nothing that can’t be overcome with a sense of adventure, of humor, and of community.
-This special feature package, starring some of our favorite writers, is for anybody who’s ever envisioned a life in Maine — and for all those Mainers who recognize their experience in its pages.
+This special feature package, starring some of our favorite writers, is for anybody who’s ever envisioned a life in Maine — and for all those Mainers who recognize their experience in its stories.

 I. HOW TO MAKE SENSE OF A MAINE HOME